winitzki/scall/tutorial/programming_dhall.md

 ```

 Another example of an infinite stream is a certain sequence repeated infinitely many times: for example, `1, 2, 3, 1, 2, 3, 1, `...
-For that, the "seed" type can be `List Natural` and the "step" function can be similar to that in the code of `Stream/fromList`.
+For that, the "seed" type can be `List Natural` and the "step" function can be similar to what we wrote in the code of `Stream/fromList`.
 The initial "seed" value is the list `[ 1, 2, 3 ]`.
 Whenever the "seed" value becomes an empty list, it is reset to the initial list `[ 1, 2, 3 ]`.